[First published in 2019, but an ongoing labor of love updated as recently as February 2022]

 You can find all the studies, surveys, and other “proof” you want that any or all of these are good or bad.
 I didn’t bother linking because there are so many.
 All I know is that this is what we are doing, and combined with our eating, it is helping us live our best lives.

-A shoutout to two marquee names for bringing better choices to market whether you’re at home or away from home.
+A shoutout to two marquee names for bringing better choices to market whether you’re at home or away.

 and its non-dairy creamers in grocery stores.
 We savor the sandwiches from time to time and the creamers in our coffee many mornings.

-Beyond, which brands itself as The Future of Protein, is succeeding across a number of world regions and paving the way for every other plant-based provider — including one of its top competitors, Impossible Foods, which coyly keeps sending signals about going public sometime in the future.
+Beyond, which brands itself as The Future of Protein, is succeeding across a number of world regions and paving the way for every other plant-based provider — including one of its top competitors, Impossible Foods, which coyly keeps sending signals about going public, maybe in 2022.

 Plant-Based Foods We Haven’t Tried Yet, but Will